0xM1cx/Obsidian-Notes/Cybersecurity/Learning Curriculum.md

 - [ ] System Calls
 - [ ] How to collect artifacts on Memory
 - [ ] Memory Forensics
+- [ ] Pagefile analysis
+- [ ] Process and Kernel Memory
+- [ ] How to create memory dumps for analysis
+- [ ] Identifying running processes
+- [ ] Extracting information about the loaded modules
+- [ ] Examining network connections in memory
+- [ ] Analyzing process memory
+- [ ] Identifying threads and their states
+- [ ] Identifying open file handles
+- [ ] Analyzing loaded DLLs and shared libraries
+- [ ] Extracting information from the registry in memory
+- [ ] Analyzing file system structure in memory

 ### Other DFIR skills
 - [ ] Linux File System